adrianrusu16/canopy-api/docs/architecture.md

 ### Authentication And Privacy

 Authentication is carried only in gRPC metadata.
-Deprecated request-body token fields are removed.
+Native durable-state calls use `authorization: Bearer <identity access token>`; Canopy verifies the Ed25519 access token, rechecks the referenced session, and then resolves the profile that owns application state.

 - Anonymous-capable methods accept absent authorization metadata.
 - Invalid supplied credentials return `UNAUTHENTICATED` and never